Wacker process: Reaction mechanism

 Only the alkene and oxygen are consumed.
-Without copper(II) chloride as an oxidizing agent, Pd(0) metal (resulting from beta-hydride elimination of Pd(II) in the final step) would precipitate, stopping the reaction after one cycle.
-This stoichiometric reaction was discovered in 1894.
+Without copper(II) chloride as an oxidizing agent, Pd(0) metal (resulting from beta-hydride elimination of Pd(II) in the final step) would precipitate, stopping Philips' reaction after one cycle.
 Air, pure oxygen, or a number of other reagents can then oxidise the resultant CuCl-chloride mixture back to CuCl2, allowing the cycle to continue.

-Historical mechanistic studies

-Early mechanistic studies from the 1960s elucidated several key points: